chijason99/Xiangqi-Core/README.md

 ```

 ##### `Build()`
-Builds an instance of the Xiangqi game hronously.
+Builds an instance of the Xiangqi game.

 ##### `WithRedPlayer(Action<Player> action)`
 Sets the configuration for the red player.
 If the Name or Team is not set for the player, the default value will be "Unknown".